 Is EMDR Reliable?

-If you are still apprehensive about rapid eye movement therapy, please contact our Geneva, IL office.
+If you are still apprehensive about rapid eye movement therapy, please contact our office serving Geneva, IL clients.
 Many experts consider it a safe form of treatment, often with less side effects than you would see with medication.

 That being said, there are still some side effects that could be experienced from EMDR therapy: